Little Logan River at River Hollow Park

 We submit that the Little Logan River is a river, that the management of the water course is the duty of the City of Logan, not of the canal company, and that the tri-city secondary water Ag to Lawns Project has not been required to apply for a change of use permit.
 Thus, the State Engineer’s process for the Division of Water Rights has failed to evaluate for “the highest beneficial use,” and find the in-stream flows of the Logan River and the Little Logan River for environmental and recreational benefits as the highest beneficial use above and beyond lawns and ski lakes (The Willow Lakes wake lane alone has a surface area of 25 acres, is 20′ deep, and relies upon Logan culinary water).
 How can we be sacrificing the historic Little Logan River with the Ag to Lawns project right on the heels of establishing the Willow Ski Lakes projects?
 Why not work with the Division of Wildlife Resources on the need and the ability to lease or sell Crockett Water Rights for in-stream flows for the Logan River System, including the historic North Branch of the Logan River known as the Little Logan River, which is a tremendous recreational resource and wildlife habitat corridor from River Hollow Park to the confluence with the Logan River downstream from Trapper Park?

-The 1922 Kimball Decree assigns most of the Crockett canal water as from the Logan River at a location near River Hollow Park.
+The 1922 Kimball Decree assigns most of the Crockett canal water from the Logan River at a location near River Hollow Park.
 One example is water for the Southwest Field Irrigation Company.
 See page 49 https://bearrivercommission.org/docs/Kimball%20Decree.pdf#page=49

 235. Southwest Field Irrigation Co.